What are we doing for the environment?

 To conserve water, Babcock Ranch’s landscaping guidelines limit turf coverage to 30% of residential lots and require homeowners to use native, low impact trees and shrubs for 75% of their landscaping.
 All irrigation throughout the community will use reclaimed or “grey water” from the onsite water and wastewater utility.
 For managing storm water and runoff – we follow nature’s example.
 First, we let the land and natural systems dictate the footprint of development.
 Then, we restored several flow-ways that had been altered over the years back to their original locations.
 With a holistic approach that includes “rain gardens” created to mirror the filtering qualities of natural marshlands, we’re both reducing the quantity and improving the quality of water flowing on to our neighbors.

 Energy efficiency and renewable energy production are key to achieving our goal of making Babcock Ranch the most sustainable town in Florida.
-Through donating 440 acres of land and and partnering with FPL to do renewable energy at a utility scale, we’ve empowered homeowners to minimize their environmental footprint – with no additional cost.
+By donating 440 acres of land and partnering with FPL to do renewable energy at a utility scale we’ve empowered homeowners to minimize their environmental footprint – with no additional cost.

 Our eco-centric new town is raising the bar on responsible development with residential and community-wide standards.
 All homes at Babcock Ranch must receive a Bronze Standard of Certification or higher from the Florida Green Building Coalition.